davidbradway/name-checker/README.md

 In the installer script, change "bitnami" to your user account and decide if you want to use authbind.

-The nun the install script:
+Then run the install script:

     sh install.sh